vinders/pandora_toolbox/README.md

 ### Building project with CMake

-This project can be open with any IDE that can natively handle CMake files, or can be generated with CMake.
-Some scripts are available to automatically generate the project for common IDEs ("_scripts" directory).
+This project can be generated with CMake for any IDE (or directly open with an IDE that can natively handle CMake files).
+Some scripts are also available to automatically generate the project for most IDEs ("_scripts" directory).
-A few options can be used to build the solution when calling CMake (or in the CMake settings of the IDE).
+Some options can be set to configure the solution when calling CMake (CMake-GUI, command line, or via an IDE).

-Using CMake: \
+Using CMake command line: \
 **cmake -S [source_dir] -G [generator_name] -A [arch] -B [build_dir] -D[option_name]=[option_value]**

 Examples: